-The Board of Directors currently consists of six members.
+The Board of Directors currently consists of seven members.
 All of the directors currently serving on the Board of Directors have been nominated by the Governance and Nominating Committee of the Board of Directors to stand for re-election at the Annual Meeting of Stockholders for one-year terms.
 The Board of Directors unanimously approved these nominations.
-Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2015 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
-All nominees were elected at the Annual Meeting of stockholders held in 2013.
+Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2018 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
+All nominees were elected at the Annual Meeting of Stockholders held in 2016.

 Each nominee has agreed to serve, if elected, and management has no reason to believe that they will be unavailable to serve.
 If any of the nominees should be unavailable for election, the proxies will be voted for the election of such other person as may be recommended by the Board of Directors in place of such nominee.
-Shares represented by proxies that are returned properly signed will be voted FOR the nominees unless the stockholder indicates on the proxy that authority to vote the shares is withheld for one or more or for all of the nominees listed.
-A proxy cannot be voted for a greater number of persons than the six nominees named below.
+Shares properly voted will be voted FOR the nominees unless the stockholder indicates on the proxy that authority to vote the shares is withheld for one or more or for all of the nominees listed.
+A proxy cannot be voted for a greater number of persons than the seven nominees named below.
 Directors are elected by a majority of the votes cast in an uncontested election.
-Votes withheld, abstentions and broker non-votes will not have any effect on the outcome of voting with respect to the election of directors, unless no affirmative votes are received for a nominee.
-The following six individuals have been nominated for election at the Annual Meeting of Stockholders for a one-year term ending upon the 2015 Annual Meeting of Stockholders:
+Votes withheld, abstentions and broker non-votes will not have any effect on the outcome of voting with respect to the election of directors unless no affirmative votes are received for a nominee.
+The following seven individuals have been nominated for election at the Annual Meeting of Stockholders for a one-year term ending upon the 2018 Annual Meeting of Stockholders:

 Name Age Position

-William J. Grubbs 56 President, Chief Executive Officer and Director
+William J. Grubbs 59 President, Chief Executive Officer and Director

-W. Larry Cash 65 Director
+W. Larry Cash 68 Director

-Thomas C. Dircks 56 Chairman of the Board and Director
+Thomas C. Dircks 59 Chairman of the Board and Director

-Gale Fitzgerald 63 Director
+Gale Fitzgerald 66 Director

-Richard M. Mastaler 68 Director
+Richard M. Mastaler 71 Director

+Mark Perlberg 61 Director

-Joseph A. Trunfio, PhD 67 Director
+Joseph A. Trunfio, PhD 70 Director